-After clicking the button, the window for creating an additional connection opens.
+When all needed settings are configured, click the APPLY button.
+In the simplified mode, after clicking the button, the window for creating an additional connection opens.

-If your ISP offers access to local services (e.g. audio and video resources), select the existing connection or select the create a new connection choice of the radio button.
-Then click the OK button.
+If your ISP offers access to local services (e.g. audio and video resources), click the CREATE CONNECTION button.
 On the page displayed, specify the parameters for the connection of the Dynamic IPv4 or Static IPv4 type and click the APPLY button.
-Click the BACK button to specify other settings for the connection of the PPPoE type.